IQSS/dataverse/doc/sphinx-guides/source/admin/external-tools.rst

 Dataset Level Explore Tools
 +++++++++++++++++++++++++++

-When a dataset level explore tool is added, an "Explore" button on the dataset page will appear.
-This button becomes a drop down when there are multiple tools.
+Dataset level explore tools allow the user to explore all the files in a dataset.

 Dataset Level Configure Tools
 +++++++++++++++++++++++++++++

 Configure tools at the dataset level are not currently supported.
-No button appears in the GUI if you add this type of tool.

 Writing Your Own External Tool
 ------------------------------